 Transfer Programs.
-The College of Technology and Applied Sciences maintains a cooperative agreement with most Arizona community colleges and with selected out-of-state colleges and universities to structure programs that are directly transferable into the technology programs at ASU East.
+The College of Technology and Applied Sciences maintains a cooperative agreement with most Arizona community colleges and with selected out-ofstate colleges and universities to structure programs that are directly transferable into the technology programs at ASU East.
+For assistance in the transfer from Arizona community colleges, transfer guides are available at www.asu.edu/provost/articulation.

 University Honors College.
 The College of Technology and Applied Sciences participates in the programs of the University Honors College, which provides enhanced educational experiences to academically superior undergraduate students.
 Participating students can major in any academic program.
-A description and the opportunities offered by the University Honors College can found on pages 293- 295.
+A description and the opportunities offered by the University Honors College can be found under "University Honors College," page 316.